Tolkien and race: Moral geography: West versus East

 John Magoun, writing in The J. R. R. Tolkien Encyclopedia, says that Middle-earth has a "fully expressed moral geography".
-The peoples of Middle-earth vary from the hobbits of The Shire in the Northwest, evil "Easterlings" in the East, and "imperial sophistication and decadence" in the South.
+The peoples of Middle-earth vary from the hobbits of the Shire in the Northwest, evil "Easterlings" in the East, and "imperial sophistication and decadence" in the South.
 Magoun explains that Gondor is both virtuous, being West, and has problems, being South; Mordor in the Southeast is hellish, while Harad in the extreme South "regresses into hot savagery".
 The medievalist and Tolkien scholar Marjorie Burns too has noted Tolkien's "superiority of North over South, West over East".

-Tolkien denied a North-South bias in a 1967 letter to his interviewers Charlotte and Denis Plimmer:
+Tolkien denied a North–South bias in a 1967 letter to his interviewers Charlotte and Denis Plimmer:

 Auden has asserted that for me 'the North is a sacred direction'.
 That is not true.
 The North-west of Europe, where I (and most of my ancestors) have lived, has my affection, as a man's home should.
 I love its atmosphere, and know more of its histories and languages than I do of other parts; but it is not 'sacred', nor does it exhaust my affections.
 I do have, for instance, a particular fondness for the Latin language, and among its descendants for Spanish.
 That is untrue for my story, a mere reading of the synopses should show.
 The North was the seat of the fortresses of the Devil [ie. Morgoth].

 Tolkien agreed that there was a West vs East moral divide, but stated that it developed naturally over the course of the fictional history and denied that it applied to the modern world:

 The goodness of the West and the badness of the East has no modern reference.
 The concept came about through the necessities of narrative.

 Opposition to racism

-Scholars such as Fimi note that Tolkien was in some ways clearly anti-racist, as he actively opposed "racialist" theories, spoke out against Nazism, called Hitler a "ruddy little ignoramus", and opposed anti-German propaganda in wartime.
+Scholars such as Fimi note that Tolkien was in some ways clearly anti-racist, as he actively opposed "racialist" theories, spoke out against Nazism, called Adolf Hitler a "ruddy little ignoramus", and opposed anti-German propaganda in wartime.
 As already mentioned, scholars including Curry and Chism state that textual evidence indicates Tolkien's non-racism.